wizgrav/clubber/README.md

 ### Instructions ###

 First we instantiate a Clubber object and have it listen to an audio element.
-When we need to process a fresh set of audio samples we call Clubber.update(), usually once per render iteration.
+When we need to process a fresh set of audio samples we call Clubber.update().
+This will usually need to be performed once per render iteration when live or when a new buffer is available when offline.
+Mind that in the later case the appropriate time needs to be provided manually to clubber.update(time).
+That time should be an incrementing sum of 1000 * <bufferSize>/<sampleRate>

 ```javascript
 var clubber = new Clubber({